Analytical chemists work within many sectors ranging from agrochemical and environmental to pharmaceuticals and public health

 Larger companies may provide opportunities for further academic study, for example to undertake a relevant Masters or a PhD.

 Membership of the RSC is useful and is available at different levels, depending on your experience and qualifications.
-Membership provides access to networking opportunities, careers management support and the latest news and developments.
+Becoming an RSC member gives you access to networking opportunities, careers management support and the latest news and developments.
 The RSC's Analytical Division works to promote analytical science and provides a forum for scientists to exchange information and ideas.

 You can gain further professional recognition by achieving chartered status as a Chartered Chemist (CChem) or a Chartered Scientist (CSci).
+This can aid your career progression as it shows you’re working at a certain level.
 For more information on the requirements needed to achieve chartership, see RSC Professional Recognition.

 Career prospects